abhshk-dev/TA-JS-methods-TJaaad/block-BJaada/code/string-methods.md

    - `.trimStart() this method removes the whitespaces in the string present on the start of the string.

 7. `concat`
    - Parameter: The parameter accepts string data and any number of strings can be added in the parameters.
 Abhishek.concat(' ',Agarwal); .
-   - Return: Returns  the string with  the whitespaces removed from  the start of the string.
+   - Return: Returns a new string combined with the new text.
    - Example:
      ```js
      const firstName="Abhishek";